These tips to plan a kids birthday party on a budget will help you throw your child a great birthday party without spending too much money.

 5 Tips To Plan A Kids Birthday Party On A Budget

 1. Use a free venue

-This tends to be the priciest aspect of a birthday party, in my experience, Instead of going to the fancy trampoline park, opt for throwing your party at home, at a public park, the beach, or at a friend’s clubhouse.
+This tends to be the priciest aspect of a birthday party, in my experience, Instead of going to the fancy trampoline park, opt for throwing your party at home, at a public park, the beach, or at a friend’s backyard or clubhouse.
 These options are all free, which leaves you more room in the budget for the fun stuff.

 2. DIY the decorations

 I am all about printables, there are so many options on the internet these days that you can print almost any decorative party theme!
 This is one of my top birthday party on a budget tips, bust out the scissors and glue, and get creative.
 I do my own invitations (paper or email), cupcake toppers, water bottle wrappers, banners, party favors, and even table centerpieces and cupcake towers.

 Also, the dollar store is your friend.
 You can buy a few inexpensive vases, cups, plates, napkins, and other party trinkets to create something beautiful (See Girl’s Frozen Birthday Party, Disney’s Cars DIY party banner, and our unicorn party is pictured below).

 Food can be a big expense when you are planning a party on a budget.
 There are a few ways to approach the food issue.
 The first would be to schedule the party at a non-meal time.
 Instead of having an event from 12 pm-3 pm, which would be lunchtime, have it from 2-5 pm.
 That way, people will have most likely eaten already, before arriving.